google/WebFundamentals/src/content/en/fundamentals/design-and-ux/typography/variable-fonts/index.md

 In this article, we will look at what variable fonts are, how we can use them in our work, and the potential possibilities they entail.
-But to understand what they offer, first, we must explore how typography and font loading currently work on the web.
+But to understand what they offer, first we must explore how typography and font loading currently work on the web.

 ## Introduction

 The terms font and typeface are used interchangeably in the developer industry.
-However there is a difference: A typeface includes the entire family design, for example, [Roboto](https://fonts.google.com/specimen/Roboto), while a font is one of the digital files of that family, like Roboto Bold or Roboto Italic.
-In other words, a typeface is what you see, and the font is what you use.
+However there is a difference: A typeface includes an entire family of designs, such as the [Roboto](https://fonts.google.com/specimen/Roboto) typeface.
+Meanwhile a font is one of the digital files of that family, like "Roboto Bold" or "Roboto Italic."
+In other words, a typeface is what you _see_, and the font is what you _use_.

 <div class="attempt-left">
   <figure>